Mineral Resources Engineering M.Sc.

 Sustainably supplying people with mineral resources is an important task for the present and future.
 Specialists are needed to develop efficient mining and preparation methods as well as intelligent recovery systems, in order to ensure sustainable handling of the Earth's resources.
 Graduates from the field of mineral resources and disposal engineering contribute greatly to making sure the following generations' need for mineral resources can be met.

-Bachelor graduates from the mineral resources field or other engineering disciplines can use a Master's program to go from being an all-around generalist to a specialist: Specialization fields such as extraction and process engineering are offered.
-Students advance the knowledge and skills they gained in the Bachelor studies to work on complex technical and organizational problems.
+Bachelor graduates from the mineral resources field or other engineering disciplines can use a Master's program to go from being an all-around generalist to a specialist: Specialization fields such as mining and recycling are offered.
+Students advance the knowledge and skills they gained in the Bachelor studies Sustainable Resources and Energy Supply with the specialization fields mining and recycling to work on complex technical and organizational problems.
 Law and management courses contribute to this advancement.

 Students become intensively familiary with their specialization in two years.
 In an additional internship they are able to implement what they learned in their studies early on.
 Mineral resource engineerings begin their professional careers equipped with comprehensive technical knowledge, experiences in project and team work, and the awareness for technical and business questions in the mineral resources industry.